|

 Beginning with orientation and throughout the school year,

-the children are made aware of appropriate and considerate behaviour, and why
+the children are made aware of appropriate and considerate behaviour and why

 these are necessary for the enjoyment and harmony of the group.
 Through gentle

-reminders and consistent modeling the children become sensitive to the needs
+reminders, work with problem solving peacefully and consistent modeling the children become sensitive to the needs

-of others, and develop a respect for their learning environment.
+of others and develop a respect for their learning environment.

 - Redirection and Observation